WalterLaw2025/WalterLaw2025.github.io/README.md

 * Eat Happy, Be Happy
      * [KPot Korean BBq](https://thekpot.com/) - This is definitely one of my favorite places to eat.
 It is really good for groups but I also like to come by myself and even watch a little anime or other shows while savoring the delicious food.
      * [Okome House - Sushi](https://www.okomehouse.com/) - A restuarant that has quickly become a frequent lunch spot.
 The food is always fresh and for a good price. *I am currently trying to make my way through each item on the menu.*
-     * [Yelp fo Kumbala Sports Bar](https://www.yelp.com/biz/kumbala-bar-and-grill-raleigh) - A place that most would pass up but definitely has good food.
+     * [Yelp for Kumbala Sports Bar](https://www.yelp.com/biz/kumbala-bar-and-grill-raleigh) - A place that most would pass up but definitely has good food.
 The beans are the best I have had tasted in the area and they have other good selections too.

 ## Guessing Game